DataDog/integrations-core/docs/dev/new_check_howto.md

 {{% /tab %}}
 {{% tab "Metadata" %}}

-For this example, the Awesome integration does not provide any metrics, so in this case, the generated `awesome/metadata.csv` only contains only a row with the column names.
+For this example, the Awesome integration doesn't provide any metrics, so in this case, the generated `awesome/metadata.csv` only contains only a row with the column names.

 {{% /tab %}}
 {{% tab "Service Check" %}}